ieeebitmesra/IEEE-LEAD-2.0/Project-3/Shivam Kumar/README.md

 ### Milestones achieved:

     - Fetched world data (total, recovered, active, death cases along with increments)
-    - Fetched coordinates and representing data of the location (currently available only for India)
+    - Fetched coordinates and representing data of the location
     - Fetched data of any country
+    - Data of all Provinces/States of country (this search may give unfavourable outcomes for countries other than India)
     - Alert according to the number of active cases (>15000 high, >1000 moderate <1000 low)
     - Graphical Representaion